cajuncoding/SqlAppLockHelper/README.md

 #### Usage Notes:
- - The generally recommended approach is to use the *Transaction* scope because it is slightly safer (e.g. more resilient agains abandoned locks).
+ - The generally recommended approach is to use the *Transaction* scope because it is slightly safer (e.g. more resilient agains abandoned locks) by allowing the Locks to automatically expire with the Transaction; and is the default behavior of Sql Server.
+    - However the *Session* scope is reliably implemented via IDisposable/IAsyncDisposable C# interfaces leaving the main residual risk of Database communication or Network issues, whereby if we can't communicate with the DB then we can't explicity release the lock.
-- The LockTimeout value is the value for which Sql Server will try and wait for Lock Acquisition.
-By specifying Zero (0 seconds) then Sql Server will attempt to get the lock but immediately fail lock acquisition and return if it cannot acquire the lock.
+ - The lock _acquisition timeout_ value is the value (in seconds) for which Sql Server will try and wait for Lock Acquisition.
+By specifying Zero
+(0 seconds) then Sql Server will attempt to get the lock but immediately fail lock acquisition and return if it cannot acquire the lock.
+ - All locks are acquired as Exclusive locks for true _distributed mutex_ functionality.
  - More info can be found here:
    - [sp_getapplock](https://docs.microsoft.com/en-us/sql/relational-databases/system-stored-procedures/sp-getapplock-transact-sql?view=sql-server-ver15)
    - [sp_releaseapplock](https://docs.microsoft.com/en-us/sql/relational-databases/system-stored-procedures/sp-releaseapplock-transact-sql?view=sql-server-ver15)